areummon/moccacino/README.md

 - **DFA to NFA**: Convert a deterministic finite automaton to a non-deterministic one
 - **Minimize**: Minimize a deterministic finite automaton

+### LaTeX

+You can get the LaTeX code for the state machine you have drawn—just click the button and you will get the code.
+It uses the tikz package and the automata, arrows.meta, and positioning libraries from TikZ.

+You can also change the settings by modifying the `moca-gui/tikz_export.rs` file with your desired preferences.

+> [!NOTE]
+>
+> Currently, you cannot change the position of loops in the GUI.
+If you want to change the position
+> of a loop in the resulting TikZ code, simply change `edge[loop above]` to `edge[loop below]`.

 ## Project Structure

 - `moca-data/`: Core library for finite automata implementation